Past Clinic: Explosive Performance: Starts & Turns!

 - FINISHES: Races are won and lost by hundredths-of-a-second at every swim meet.
 Many races come down to the last few strokes.
 At this camp, your swimmer will learn techniques to set themselves up for a well-timed finish about 10 yards from the wall.

 Session Times (Both Days): 11 & under: Check in 8:45 AM, Clinic 9 AM-11:30 AM 12 & Over: Check in 12:15 PM, Clinic 12:30 PM- 3:30 PM These camps are designed for swimmers with a minimum of one-year of competitive swimming experience all the way up to AAAA times and faster.
 Swimmers younger than 9 years old are not invited to the 11 & Under sessions without submitting their times or swimming history to Fitter and Faster.

 At each session of this series, swimmers and parents are invited to ask the Elite Clinicians questions during a Q&A session.
 Gain insight into their training regimen, diet and nutrition, and recovery tactics.

 WATCH THE CLINICIANS

 Observe the clinicians at each session swim at full speed and demonstrate a progression of perfectly executed drills to achieve powerful, efficient and fast swimming.

 PUT YOUR SKILLS TO THE TEST

-Take a photo with Tyler, Emma, and Liam, get autographs, and ALL PARTICIPANTS receive a FREE Fitter and Faster Collector’s Bag Tag for each day they are at the camp.
-Collect all 37 and trade with your friends!
+Take a photo with your clinicians, get autographs, and ALL PARTICIPANTS receive a FREE Fitter and Faster swim cap for the camp!